 The district benefits from an extremely strong economy with access to employment in Philadelphia and other nearby economic centers.
-The district maintains an extensive capital plan that includes upcoming renovations to numerous school buildings.
-We expect the district will likely continue to use debt to fund these large projects, but we do not expect the debt profile to weaken because of management's plan to structure the new debt to take the place of existing debt service as it matures.
-The district's available reserves, while strong, are low compared with those of similarly rated peers.
-However, management reports that the board has shown a commitment to increasing property taxes when needed, and that the district's budget should benefit as construction and renovations to school buildings lead to lower maintenance costs.
-Therefore, we expect the district will continue to maintain its stable financial profile.
+With this issue, the district is finishing a multi-year capital outlay period, steered by an extensive capital plan that management utilizes to guide its decision making.
+The district's available reserves, while strong on a nominal basis, are low compared with those of similarly rated peers.
+However, management reports that the board has shown a commitment to increasing property taxes when needed, and that the district's budget should benefit as construction and renovations to school buildings are both completed and subsequently producing fewer maintenance costs.
+Therefore, we expect the district will maintain its stable financial profile and overall credit quality.